Spanish Dual Language Immersion Program

 K-6 Spanish Immersion

 Students in 1st through 6th grades may participate in NDPA’s immersion program which is part of the Utah State Dual Language Immersion Program.
 Students spend 50% of their day with their English teacher and 50% of their day with their Spanish teacher.
-All communication by teachers and students in the Spanish immersion class is done in Spanish.
+All communication by teachers and students in the Spanish immersion class is in Spanish.

 JR. High Spanish Classes